gcross/LogicGrowsOnTrees/TUTORIAL.md

     guard $ IntSet.notMember positive_diagonal occupied_positive_diagonals
     ```

-3. Finally, we recursively call `go` for the next row with updated values for
+3. Finally, it recursively calls `go` for the next row with updated values for
    the updated available columns and occupied diagonals, as well as the chosen
    board position added to the (partial) solution: